Degenerate fourfold Massey products over arbitrary fields: Introduction

 The aforementioned examples and results suggest studying \Cref{massey-conj} and \Cref{strong-massey} for mod $2$ Massey products of the form $\ang{a,b,c,a}$, or even $\ang{bc,b,c,bc}$, over an arbitrary field $F$ of characteristic different from $2$.
-This is the topic of the present article.
 Our first theorem is a proof of \Cref{massey-conj} for all mod $2$ Massey products of the form $\ang{a,b,c,a}$.

-\begin{thm} Let $p=2$, $F$ be a field of characteristic different from $2$, and $a,b,c,d\in F^{\times}$ be such that $ad$ is a square in $F$.
+\begin{thm} Let $p=2$, let $F$ be a field of characteristic different from $2$, and let $a,b,c,d\in F^{\times}$ be such that $ad$ is a square in $F$.
 Then the Massey product $\ang{a,b,c,d}$ vanishes if and only if it is defined. \end{thm}

 We can be more explicit when $a=d=bc$, that is, for Massey products of the form $\ang{bc,b,c,bc}$.